 What Is Conformity?

-As defined by the American Psychological Association, conformity is "the adjustment of one's opinions, judgments, or actions” to make them more consistent with either the opinions, judgments, actions of others, or "the normative standards of a social group or situation."
+When some people imagine conformity, they might imagine agreeing or acting in agreement with most people in a group to be seen as "normal" within one's sphere of influence.
+As defined by the American Psychological Association (APA), conformity is "the adjustment of one's opinions, judgments, or actions to be more consistent with either the opinions, judgments, actions of others" or "the normative standards of a social group or situation."

 The Types Of Conformity